MRLintern/NavierStokes-2D-ChannelFlow/README.md

 Once the program has been run, a file called NS_RESULTS.csv will be generated with the solution.
 For visualization, [ParaView](https://www.paraview.org/) is a good choice.
 If you need help go to [ParaView Tutorial](https://www.paraview.org/Wiki/images/b/bc/ParaViewTutorial56.pdf).
-If you don't want to run the program, NS_RESULTS.csv is already included.
+If you don't want to run the program, NS_RESULTS.csv is included.